-AREA COVERED BY THE POLICY TRUSTEE POLICY AS PER THE SIP ACTIONS TAKEN BY THE TRUSTEE OVER THE 12 MONTHS 31 DECEMBER 2020 2 How the arrangement incentivises the asset manager to make decisions based on assessments about medium to longterm financial and nonfinancial performance of an issuer of debt or equity and to engage with issuers of debt or equity in order to improve their performance in the medium to long-term.
+AREA COVERED BY THE POLICY TRUSTEE POLICY AS PER THE SIP ACTIONS TAKEN BY THE TRUSTEE OVER THE 12 MONTHS TO 31 DECEMBER 2020 2 How the arrangement incentivises the asset manager to make decisions based on assessments about medium to long-term financial and nonfinancial performance of an issuer of debt or equity and to engage with issuers of debt or equity in order to improve their performance in the medium to long-term.
 An Implementation and Engagement Policy is described on Section 3.4 of the SIP.
 The Trustee considers the investment consultant's assessment of how each underlying investment manager embeds ESG into its investment process and how the manager's responsible investment philosophy aligns with the Trustee's responsible investment policy.
 This includes the underlying investment managers' policy on voting and engagement.
 The Trustee will use this assessment in decisions around selection, retention and realisation of manager appointments.
 The Trustee meets with 1-2 of the underlying investment managers at each quarterly investment committee meeting and challenges decisions made including voting history and engagement activity, to try to ensure the best performance over the medium to long term.
-In addition, on an annual basis, it is the Trustee's policy to review the ESG policies of each of the underlying managers in the DC Section along with their voting and engagement records.
+In addition, on an annual basis, it is the Trustee's policy to review the ESG policies of each of the underlying managers along with their voting and engagement records.
 3 How the method (and time horizon) of the evaluation of the asset manager's performance and the remuneration for asset management services are in line with the trustee' policies.
 An Implementation and Engagement Policy is described on Section 3.4 of the SIP.
 The Trustee receives investment manager performance reports on a quarterly basis, which present performance information over three months, one year, three years, five years, and since inception.
 The Trustee reviews the absolute performance, relative performance against a suitable index used as the benchmark, and against the underlying manager's stated target performance (over the relevant time period) on a net of fees basis.
 Whilst the Trustee's focus is on long-term performance, they also take shorter-term performance into account.
-If an underlying manager is not meeting performance objectives, or their investment objectives for the fund have changed, the Trustee may review the suitability of the manager, and change managers where required.
-4 How the trustee monitors portfolio turnover costs incurred by the asset manager, and how it defines and monitors targeted portfolio turnover or turnover range.
-An Implementation and Engagement Policy is described on Section 3.4 of the SIP.
-The Trustee considers the DC Section's portfolio turnover costs as part of the annual Value for Members assessment.
-While the transaction costs provided appear to be reflective of costs expected of the various asset classes and markets that the Plan invests in, there is not as yet any "industry standard" or universe to compare these to.
+If an underlying manager is not meeting performance objectives, or their investment objectives for the fund have changed, the Trustee may review the suitability of the manager, and 4 How the trustee An Implementation and change managers where required.
+The Trustee considers portfolio turnover costs as monitor portfolio turnover costs incurred Engagement Policy is described on Section 3.4 of part of the annual Value for Members assessment.
+While the transaction costs provided appear to be by the asset manager, and how they define and monitor targeted portfolio. the SIP. reflective of costs expected of the various asset classes and markets that the Plan invests in, there is not as yet any "industry standard" or universe to compare these to.
 As the Plan invests through pooled funds, the Trustee is unable to define target portfolio turnover ranges for funds.
-However they will engage with an underlying manager if portfolio turnover is higher than expected.
+However, they will engage with an underlying manager if portfolio turnover is higher than expected.